simonchu47/CarND-Behavioral-Cloning-P3/README.md

 [image7]: ./examples/center_2017_07_19_15_39_20_985.jpg "Recovery Image"
 [image8]: ./examples/loss_compare_2.png "Loss Compare"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model